virteal/side/README.md

 effects are the same.
 Specially with "pure" functions.

-Such special functions are called "pure" because they have no "side effects", they just produce a result depending on their parameters, without modifying anything around.
+Such special functions are called "pure" because they have no "side effects", they just produce a result depending only on their parameters, without modifying anything around.
 The same pure function called a million times with the same parameters will always return the same result.